ericposas/spidermap/README.md

 ##To do:
   Setting Origins and Destinations:
+    - Create a "Clear list" button that clears the selectedOrigin, selectedOrigins and selectedDestinations arrays
+    - Possibly create more reducers for more specificity: e.g. selectedDestinationsPointmap, selectedDestinationsSpidermap, and selectedDestinationsListView
+    - With the above logic, the selectedOrigin and selectedOrigins reducers should be able to stay the same since only pointmap uses multiple origins and spidermap uses a single origin
     - Create an <Origin/> and <Destination/> component
     - Add an X button that removes the destination or origin from the list